mdwelker10/discord-bot-aigis/README-AI.md

 **TLDR**: I made Aigis know everything up until right before the Nyx fight, but her emotions are not as profound as they would be during this timeframe.
 She also retains many of her quirks that make her recognizable that she might have lost, might have changed, or showed less after gaining emotions.
 So in essence she is pre-January Aigis with early mid-January knowledge.

 ### Model Notes
 In case you are curious, or want to make your own Shape character, here are notes I have about *some* the different models that I have noticed.
 I have only tested them with Aigis but they all had the same data.
 If there aren't notes on a model then I either did not test it or it was so bad it was not worth me taking notes on.
 Something I have noticed is that a model can excel in roleplay or in logical reasoning, but not both.
+While I do not have notes on Llama 3.1 8b (her current model), just know it seems to give the most consistent performance at a high enough standard for me to make it her main model.
 - **Llama 3.3 70b Turbo**
   - Very bad at recalling memory and accessing knowledge base like wiki pages
   - Will sometimes mess up speech quirks a bit